 From art shows and wine festivals to our farmer’s market and outdoor concerts—there’s always something to do in Yorktown.
 Each new season offers unique opportunities to gather as a community and enjoy food, fireworks, music, and entertainment for all ages.
 Come experience our unique venue on the water.

 You’ll find the perfect souvenir or special gift when you visit our many galleries and shops.
-Take home a beautiful replica of our signature flower from Yorktown Onion, a one-of-a-kind bracelet from Viccellio Goldsmith, or an American-made handcrafted piece of art from Auntie M’s American Cottage.
+Take home a beautiful piece of local art from the Gallery at York Hall, a one-of-a-kind bracelet from Viccellio Goldsmith, or an American-made handcrafted piece of art from Auntie M’s American Cottage.

-Downtown Yorktown includes several one-of-a-kind eateries with vast menus featuring fresh seafood, artisan pizzas, gourmet cakes and desserts—even sushi.
+Historic Yorktown includes several one-of-a-kind eateries with vast menus featuring fresh seafood, artisan pizzas, gourmet cakes, and desserts—even sushi.
 Whether you’re searching for a fine dining experience or a casual pub atmosphere, we’ve got a little of everything.
 The best part is no matter where you turn, you’ll find yourself surrounded by beautiful views of the York River!

 Stretching 34 miles and feeding into the Chesapeake Bay, the York River is the hub of activity along the Yorktown waterfront.
 Dock your boat at our public pier to take advantage of our beautiful beaches and restaurants, or let us do the steering for you.
-Depending on the season, you can book a romantic sunset sail or a pirate adventure cruise aboard the Schooner Alliance.
-Paddleboards and kayaks are also available for rent from Patriot Tours & Provisions, to explore the river at your own pace.
+Depending on the season, you can book a romantic sunset sail or a pirate adventure cruise aboard the Schooner Serenity.
+Paddleboards and kayaks are also available for rent from Patriot Tours & Provisions, so you can explore the river at your own pace.